bihealth/spliceai-wrapper/README.rst

 However, it is computationally very expensive (45k variants/hour on a GPU, a few hundred variants per hour and CPU core).

 This project, **SpliceAI Wrapper**, is an attempt to use caching for reducing the number of required predictions.
+Please note that the authors of SpliceAI Wrapper are unrelated to the authors of SpliceAI.

 ------------
 Installation